groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 10.0.11 =
+* ADDED New Funnel Reporting Graph at top of funnel when in reporting mode.
+* ADDED compatibility for modal outside of funnel editor.
+* TWEAKED New form build improvements.
+Popup UI for adding fields in the form builder.

 = 10.0.10.4 =
-* Introduced funnel warnings for date timers with descending dates and dates that are in the past.
+* ADDED Introduced funnel warnings for date timers with descending dates and dates that are in the past.

 = 10.0.10.3 =
-* Added some mobile compatibility for the funnel view.
+* ADDED some mobile compatibility for the funnel view.
 Mostly just for basic edits and funnel reporting purposes.
-* Fixed bug where cron was called a private function.
+* FIXED bug where cron was called a private function.

 = 1.0.10.2 =
 * TWEAKED Groundhogg email service no sends email along with sender name + sender email